Josh-techie/AI-TPs/Basics-Python/Problem-Set-1/README.md

 1 - **Create the Python File** : Create a new Python file for your Christmas tree function.
 You can name it `christmas_tree.py`.

-2 - **Implement the Christmas Tree Function** : Open `christmas_tree.py` and implement the function to print the Christmas tree.
+2 - **Implement the Christmas Tree Function** : Open `christmas_tree.py` and implementing a function to print the Christmas tree.

 3 - **Run the Script** : Run your script to see the magic happen: